shabeeb-ameen/smatter-guide/smatterReadme.md

 Open a terminal and type in

     ssh <username>@smatter-login.syr.edu

 This will prompt a password (your netID password, by default).

 ## Setting up a SSH key

 You can avoid having to use your password everytime you log in or transfer files by setting up a SSH key pair with the cluster.

-Please note that you need to do this once for each device that you plan to use on the cluster.
+Please note that you need to do this once for each device that you plan to use to access the cluster.

-1. Open a terminal on your device and
+1. Open a terminal on your device and enter

-ssh-keygen -t ed25519 -C "your_email@example.com"
+    ssh-keygen -t ed25519 -C "<your_email@example.com>"

+Notes:
+  + Your email is merely a label for the ssh key, and you may use any other label of your choosing.
+  + ssh-keygen is a key generator tool that should already exist on your computer

+2.